markNZed/TaskFlow/hub/README.md

 # Future
 * Hierarchy
   * Many Task Hubs that can be coordinated by a Task Hub.
+    * Extend task.hub to task.hub[hubId] (Processor should still see task.hub)
-  * Task functions not supported by Processors in the HUb's network are passed up
+  * Task functions not supported by Processors in the Hub's processors are passed up
 * Security/Privacy
   * Filtering of Task content
 * Separation of concerns into a pipeline